wicki2c/atopos-security/README.md

 > publish-safe evidence artifacts.
 Documentation is licensed under
 > CC BY 4.0.
 See LICENSE and SECURITY_NOTICE.md.

-This repository contains public security documentation and publish-safe evidence artifacts for **Atopos**.

 ## What’s included
 - Security whitepaper